What is the Clayton Antitrust Act?

-The Clayton Antitrust Act sought to address the weaknesses by expanding the list of prohibited business practices that would allow a level playing field for all businesses.
-Some of the practices that the law focuses on include price fixing, exclusive dealings, price discrimination, and unfair business practices, etc.
+The Clayton Antitrust Act sought to address the weaknesses in the Sherman Act by expanding the list of prohibited business practices that would prevent a level playing field for all businesses.
+Some of the practices that the law focuses on include price fixing, exclusive dealings, price discrimination, and unfair business practices.

 History of the Clayton Act

 In the 1880s and 1890s, the United States experienced rapid economic growth.
-The economic expansion attracted immigrants from Europe who were enticed by the higher wages in the United States.
-The immigrants were employed in the rapidly growing industries such as railroad transport and mining industries.
+The economic expansion attracted immigrants from Europe who were enticed by higher wages offered in the United States.
+Many of these immigrants were employed in rapidly growing industries such as railroad transport and mining industries.